 - How much time should I set aside for this?

 - Is there additional reading or revision materials I should be looking at?

 - Does the teaching refer back to any of my previous studies?

 - What am I being assessed on?

 - When do I need to submit my assessments / when are assessments taking place?

 Test it out

 Sometimes as a course organiser you can be a bit too close to the material to view the materials as a student would.
-You can use Student Preview to see what a student can see in your course, but you will need to try and think about the questions above to see if you can find the information that a student would expect to see.
+You can use Student Preview in Learn or paste a Drupal URL into a private web browsing window to see what a student can see in your course, but you will need to try and think about the questions above to see if you can find the information that a student would expect to see.

 Alternatively why not get a friend or colleague to try the course out as a student would to find specific information.
 Sometimes a person with no background knowledge of your subject area can be a great person to test the structure of your course; ideally the course should be usable without prior knowledge of the subject.